Parking Permit Information

 • One decal is provided for each vehicle registered and should be permanently affixed to the rear passenger window on the driver side of the vehicle.

-Parking on the main campus between the two Public Safety kiosks on Elm Drive is restricted.
-Anyone with a compelling reason to park in this area must send an e-mail request to email@example.com or come into our office.
-Telephone requests will not be accepted.
+Parking on the main campus between the two Public Safety (DPS) kiosks off of Elm Drive is restricted.
+Anyone with a compelling reason to park in these areas must send an email request to firstname.lastname@example.org or visit the TPS office.
 Receipt of requests does not constitute approval.
 All requests will either be confirmed or denied by email.
-If you have not received a response after 48 hours, contact the Transportation & Parking Services at (609) 258-3157.
-Once approved, all vehicles will be issued a special pass either from Transportation & parking services or the kiosk officer for a designated area and a specific time limit.
+If you have not received a response after 48 hours, contact TPS at (609) 258-3157.
+Once approved, all vehicles will be issued a special pass either from TPS, or DPS kiosk officer, for a designated area and a specific time limit.
 All passes must be properly displayed on the vehicle dashboard.
 After hour access is at the discretion of the kiosk officer.
 At ALL times, it is the driver’s responsibility to obtain a parking permit whether through TPS or DPS.

-Parking from 2 am to 8 am, seven days a week, year round, is authorized based on University permit parking and lot only.
+Parking from 2 am to 8 am is authorized based on University permit parking in assigned lots only.
 Vehicles parked for longer than two weeks and left for "storage" will be ticketed and/or towed at the owner’s expense.
-Vehicles parked between the hours of 2 am and 8 am without a permit risk being towed or booted.
-Undergraduates may park overnight in the undergraduate lots only.
-Please note that Lots 8, 9, 11 and 18 are restricted at ALL times.
+Vehicles parked between the hours of 2 am and 6 am without a permit risk being towed or booted.
+Please note that Lots 8, 9, and 18 are restricted at ALL times.

 Drop-offs or Pick-ups:

 Four-way flashers should be used for any drop-off or pick-up and should be limited to 15 minutes.
 Access to the main campus requires a special pass, properly displayed on the dashboard, for the designated area and time limitations must be respected.
-Access to the main campus is allowed after 5 pm at the kiosk access officer’s discretion.
+Access to the main campus is allowed after 5 pm at the kiosk officer’s discretion for students.

 As Portable Storage Units are becoming more and more popular as a means of transporting your personal belongings from residence to residence, the University has recognized that it is necessary to set guidelines to ensure that the units do not cause a disruption to vehicle parking.